Parameter Efficient Fine-tuning via Explained Variance Adaptation: Decision Making

 \subsection{Dataset statistics}

 Meta-World \citep{yu_metaworld_2020} is an established benchmark in RL for multi-task continuous control.
-The benchmark consists of 50 challenging robotics tasks simulated using a Sawyer robotic arm in the MuJoCo physics engine \citep{todorov2012mujoco}.
+The benchmark consists of 50 challenging robotic tasks simulated using a Sawyer robotic arm in the MuJoCo physics engine \citep{todorov2012mujoco}.
 All 50 tasks in Meta-World share the same underlying robotic arm.
-Therefore, all tasks share a common state (39-dimensional continuous vector) and action-space (6-dimensional).
-The reward functions in Meta-World are dense and based on the distance of the robotic arm to the goal location or objects.
+Therefore, all tasks share a common state (39-dimensional continuous vector) and action space (6-dimensional).
+The reward functions in Meta-World are dense and based on the distance of the robotic arm to the target location or objects.
 All episodes last for 200 environment interactions.

-For our experiments on Meta-World, we leverage the datasets released by \citet{schmied_learning_2023}.
+For our experiments on Meta-World, we use the datasets released by \citet{schmied_learning_2023}.
 We follow \citet{wolczyk2021continual} and \citet{schmied_learning_2023}, and split the 50 tasks into 40 pre-training tasks (MT40) and 10 fine-tuning tasks (CW10).
-The CW10 tasks are:
+The CW10 tasks are the following.

 \texttt{hammer-v2}, \texttt{push-wall-v2}, \texttt{faucet-close-v2}, \texttt{push-back-v2}, \texttt{stick-pull-v2}, \texttt{stick-pull-v2}, \texttt{handle-press-side-v2}, \texttt{push-v2}, \texttt{shelf-place-v2}, \texttt{window-close-v2}, and \texttt{peg-unplug-side-v2}.